Distances from Live Electrical Parts

 (5) For the purposes of subsections (2) and (3), an employee who is normally away from his work place for more than 75 per cent of his working time and does not normally use the toilet room in the work place shall not be counted.

-(6) Where reasonably practicable, toilet rooms and wash basins separate from those used by other employees shall be provided for food handlers.
+(6) If feasible, toilet rooms and wash basins separate from those used by other employees shall be provided for food handlers.

 - SOR/88-632, s.
 29(F)